Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Details aren't super clear of what he's up to in the next three years,

-but it seems he continued working as a drug runner amongst other strange behavior.
+but it seems he continued working as a drug runner amongst other strange behaviour.

 So this is from that article in the post.

-Okay.
-And anticipating a nuclear holocaust, he stockpiled parrot military weapons, maybe
+Anticipating a nuclear holocaust, he stockpiled parrot military weapons, maybe not that bit.

-Oh, that's the bit that made you a bit iffy on this bike, was it?
+Oh, that's the bit that made you a bit iffy on this bloke, was it?

-That was a bit that really Mamie girl.
+That was the bit that really made me go, oh.

-Yeah, and that one kind of turned me against him.
+Yeah, and that one kind of turned me against him a bit.

 Gotcha, yeah.